project-sunbird/project-sunbird.github.io/pages/features-documentation/contenteditor.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
     <td>1.
 If the selected activity has details added at the time of creation, the appropriate activity category icon is displayed.
 Click the icon to view or modify activity details <br>2.
-If no details have been added, you can enter the activity details in the <strong>Configuring Activity</strong> details screen
+If no details have been added, you can enter the activity details in the <strong>Configuring Activity</strong> details screen</td>
     <td><img src="pages/features-documentation/images/contenteditor.png"></td>
   </tr>
   <tr>